Stochasticity in Motion: An Information-Theoretic Approach to Trajectory Prediction: Experiments

 \subsection{Quantifying the Uncertainty in OOD Scenarios}

 In Sec. \ref{subsec:exp1_corr}, we investigated whether the uncertainty estimates from our method offer indications of the reliability of our model's predictions.
 However, it remains unclear if these findings are also applicable to \ac{OOD} scenarios.
+Specifically, can we trust our uncertainty estimates when encountering out-of-distribution inputs?
 In this experiment, we analyze the correlation between uncertainty and prediction error in \ac{OOD} scenarios across different ensembles, and we compare these correlation coefficients with those obtained from the original dataset.
 We report the correlation coefficient between the total uncertainty and the $\text{minADE}_5$ in Fig. \ref{fig:uncertainty_correlation_ood}.
-App.~\ref{app:add_correlation_plots} and App.~\ref{app:add_correlation_values} provide additional visualizations for $\text{minADE}_1$ and $\text{minADE}_{10}$ as well as numerical results.

 We first compare the correlation values from the original dataset represented by the circle marker in Fig.~\ref{fig:uncertainty_correlation_ood} with those from the OOD datasets represented by all other markers.
 The results present a mixed picture -- in some OOD scenarios, the correlation coefficient decreases while in others, it increases.
 Nevertheless, there is a general trend toward a decrease in the correlation coefficient in most OOD cases.

-Interesting observations can be made when focusing on a specific model ensemble, e.g. the mixed ensemble consisting of LAformer, PGP, and LaPred.
-Despite being applied to OOD scenarios, this ensemble maintains a higher correlation coefficient than that achieved by the alternative uncertainty quantification method proposed by \cite{filos2020can} on the in-distribution scenarios of the original dataset.
-This suggests that our proposed method and selected ensemble models offer more robust uncertainty quantification even under challenging conditions.
+Interesting insights emerge when comparing the results of our approach with the results of the RIP uncertainty quantification approach~\cite{filos2020can}.
+Since RIP estimates only epistemic uncertainty, we evaluate the Pearson correlation coefficient between epistemic uncertainty and $\text{minADE}_5$ across all \ac{OOD} scenarios.
+Due to space constraints, we provide only a summary of the results.
+In 41 out of 42 examined ensemble configuration and \ac{OOD} scenario combinations, our approach yields a higher correlation coefficient than RIP.
+Notably, the average correlation increase is most pronounced in the mixed ensemble and LaPred ensemble, with improvements of 406\% and 434\% over RIP, respectively.
+The smallest average increase is observed in the dropout PGP ensemble configuration, at 61\%.
+These results suggest that our method provides more robust uncertainty quantification, even in challenging \ac{OOD} conditions.